 I use a lot of task cards in my classroom and LOVE them!
-But when it comes to organizing and storing them... well, not so much.
+But when it comes to how to organize task cards... well, not so much.

-Here are the main issues I have with my task cards:
+Here are the main issues I have with using and storing task cards:

 They get mixed up with other sets of cards.

 The kids bend them.

 They don't put them away.

 So, how do you store task cards?
 I've tried so many different methods of organizing my task cards in an attempt to limit these little problems.
 Here's what works and what doesn't...

 Manila envelopes are cheap but get ruined very quickly.
 The clasps fall off and the envelopes get ripped.
 I also don't like not being able to see what's inside.